-Rev. Duncan E. Teague is looking forward to meeting you and discovering what you want to do to make Abundant LUUv the joyous community we anticipate.
+Rev. Duncan E. Teague is looking forward to meeting you and discovering what you want to do to help make Abundant LUUv the joyous community.
 Rev. Teague enjoyed a career in HIV/AIDS education, advocacy, and research coordination when he accepted this specific call to lead the establishment of Abundant LUUv Congregation.
 Teague is certain that at this time The West End community of Atlanta is ready for and has been waiting on the Abundant Love Unitarian Universalist (UU) Congregation.

 Rev. Teague worked as Georgia Equality’s Faith Outreach Consultant along with the Freedom to Marry organization during the 2015 Georgia legislative session.
 It was the summer marriage equality happened nationally.

 The idea for Abundant LUUv began to germinate during his time at Candler School of Theology, Emory University, where he obtained his Master of Divinity in 2011.
 He was ordained by the Unitarian Universalist (UU) Congregation of Atlanta and credentialed by the larger UU Association in 2014.
 He is a 2015 inductee into the Board of Preachers of the Martin Luther King, Jr. International College of Ministers and Laity.
 The UU General Assembly 2016, he was the Saturday preacher in Columbus, OH along side the Rev. Chris Buice, his mentor from Knoxville, TN.
 Teague was a chaplain at the Southeastern UU Summer Institute (SUUSI) 2016 and 2017 where he was also a guest preacher.
 This second largest gathering of UU’s is in Cullowhee, NC.
 Rev.